Davjot/Heart-Disease-Prediction/README.md

 ● target - have disease or not (1=yes, 0=no)

-Algorithm used to design this project is 𝑳𝒐𝒈𝒊𝒔𝒕𝒊𝒄𝑹𝒆𝒈𝒓𝒆𝒔𝒔𝒊𝒐𝒏
+Algorithm used to design this project is Logistic Regression.

+The prgram then divides the dataset into training and testing samples in 80:20 ratio randomly using train_test_split() function available in sklearn module.

+Accuracy score is then calculated by comparing with the coreect results of the training dataset.